bblhd/texi/README.md

 ## Installing
 Compile using `make` and then install it to /usr/local/bin by running `make install` as root.
+It can be uninstalled with `make uninstall`, also run as root.

 ### Requirements
 - xcb